raphoester/sqlboilerplate/README.md

 Setting up [sqlboiler](github.com/volatiletech/sqlboiler) can be a pain in the ass.

-Running a live DB and re-syncing migrations with boil code every time you update them is a super annoying.
+Running a live DB and re-syncing migrations with boil code every time you update them is super annoying.

 SQLBoilerplate fixes that.